-- Games.
-Playing games together on a camping outing is a popular choice for many families.
-We have a few favorite board games like Apples to Apples and Balderdash that pack easily and that are great for gathering around the picnic table.
-Card games are another good choice because they are small and can fit into a backpack or just slipped into a camping bin.
-One of our favorites is UNO, which has many variations and options for play.
+Playing games together on a camp outing is a popular choice for many families.
+Choose favorite board games, like Apples to Apples and Balderdash, that pack easily and are great for gathering around the picnic table.
+Card games like UNO are another good choice because they are small and can fit into a backpack or camping bin.

 A variation on the hiking theme is a nature scavenger hunt.
-Children love a scavenger hunt, and using nature items (and maybe digital cameras) as the things to find can be lots of fun.
-Keath Low, ADD/ADHD Expert, offers these instructions:
+Children love a scavenger hunt, and using nature items and digital cameras as things to find can be fun:

-- Orienteering.
-A little map and compass trek can also be a fun family activity.
-If you remember maps and compass skills from your scouting days, you can make an easy compass course and see how well the kids can follow directions.
-The US Orienteering Site offers some easy tips and good ideas for creating an orienteering course.
+A small map and compass trek can be an engaging family activity.
+If you remember maps and compass skills from scouting days, you can make an easy compass course and see how well the kids can follow directions.
+The US Orienteering Site offers several easy tips and good ideas for creating an orienteering course.

-- Geocaching.
-Orienteering on steroids, geocaching has become a very popular family camping activity.
 Geocaching is an adventure game for GPS users.
-People from around the world create caches (or hiding places) and then place cache coordinates on the Internet.
-Other GPS users visit the caches and sign a guest book, or take an item and leave an item.
-Check for caches on the Internet near the area where you will be camping and see if there is a cache nearby.
-The use your GPS unit and head off exploring with the family.
+People from around the world create caches (or hiding places) and then place cache coordinates on the internet.
+Other GPS users visit the caches and sign a guest book, or they take an item and leave an item.
+Before your trip, look for caches online near the area where you will be camping to see if there is a cache nearby.
+Then, use your GPS and head off to explore.

-- Cooking together.
-Making cooking an experience in which the whole family can share not only is fun, but it helps share the cooking burden while camping.
-We love cooking on a campout with a Dutch oven, and there are lots of recipes that can be prepared by many hands.
-And when everyone is involved in cooking, the meal is just that much tastier.
+Making cooking an experience for the whole family helps share the burden while camping.
+Try cooking on a campout with a Dutch oven and prepare a delicious recipe.
+When everyone is involved in cooking, the meal is just that much tastier.

-- Campfire building.
-Working together to build a roaring campfire can be a lot of fun if it is handled safely.
+Working together to build a roaring and safe campfire is exhilarating.
 Make sure you have dry fuel and keep your fires in designated locations in the campground.
-And remember to watch the kids around the fire anytime it is burning.
+It's also important to watch the kids around the fire anytime it is burning.